ReactionMamba: Generating Short & Long Human Reaction Sequences: Results

 \textbf{Ablation.} We perform an ablation study to evaluate the influence of different components within our proposed ReactionMamba framework.
-We report ablation results in Table~\ref{tab:ablation_lh} for LindyHop (20 frames).
-Five VAE variants are studied. \textbf{S1 (VAE + Mamba + Concat Action + Concat Init-Pose)} corresponds to our final model, where both the action stream and the initial pose are incorporated into the decoder via direct concatenation. \textbf{S2 (S1 $\rightarrow$ Replace Mamba with Attention)} keeps the same architecture as S1 but replaces all Mamba state space layers in the encoder and decoder with attention layers, which leads to significant degradation, especially in FID, confirming the effectiveness of Mamba for modeling long temporal dependencies. \textbf{S3 (S1 $\rightarrow$ Remove Init-Pose Concatenation)} removes the initial pose stream entirely in order to underline its necessity for generating consistent reaction motions. \textbf{S4 (S1 $\rightarrow$ Replace Init-Pose Concatenation with Gating)} introduces a dynamic gating mechanism, where the initial pose is injected into the latent sequence such that its influence gradually fades over time.
-While gating provides competitive performance, it consistently underperforms concatenation in reconstruction accuracy and stability, showing that directly concatenating the initial pose at every frame provides a stronger and more reliable conditioning signal.
+We report ablation results in Table ~\ref{tab:ablation_lh} for LindyHop (20 frames) Five VAE variants are studied. \textbf{S1 (VAE + Mamba + Concat Action + Concat Init-Pose)} corresponds to our final model, where both the action stream and the initial pose are incorporated into the decoder via direct concatenation. \textbf{S2 (S1 $\rightarrow$ Replace Mamba with Attention)} keeps the same architecture as S1 but replaces all Mamba state space layers in the encoder and decoder with attention layers, which leads to degradation, especially in FID, confirming the effectiveness of Mamba. \textbf{S3 (S1 $\rightarrow$ Remove Init-Pose Concatenation)} removes the initial pose stream entirely in order to underline its necessity for generating consistent reaction motions. \textbf{S4 (S1 $\rightarrow$ Replace Init-Pose Concatenation with Gating)} introduces a time-decayed gating mechanism, where the initial pose is injected into the latent sequence such that its influence gradually fades over time.
+While gating provides competitive performance, it consistently underperforms concatenation in reconstruction accuracy and stability, showing that directly concatenating the initial pose at every frame remains a more reliable conditioning signal.
 Finally, \textbf{S5 (S1 $\rightarrow$ Replace Action Concatenation with Cross-Attention)} replaces direct concatenation of the action stream with a cross-attention mechanism that enriches the latent sequence with action information.
-While cross-attention yields slightly improved distributional realism in some cases, it comes at the cost of higher reconstruction errors, suggesting that action concatenation remains the more balanced and robust strategy overall.
-To conclude, for short sequences, concatenation clearly dominates (S1).
-For long sequences, gating or cross-attention can optimize a single metric (MPJPE or FID), but S1 offers the best overall balance of accuracy (MPJPE/MPJVE), distribution realism (FID), and stable diversity close to 1.0, while keeping the model simple, controllable, and robust to training instabilities.
-We therefore adopt S1 (VAE + Mamba + Concat(Action) + Concat(Init-Pose)) as our final architecture, and report S4/S5 as targeted alternatives when one metric (MPJPE or FID) is prioritized over the global trade-off.
+While cross-attention produces slightly improved distributional realism compared to removing the initial pose or replacing Mamba with attention (S2 and S3), it comes at the cost of higher reconstruction errors, indicating that action concatenation remains the more balanced and robust strategy overall. \textbf{S6 (S1 → Replace Action Concatenation with Addition)} injects the projected action features into the latent sequence via element-wise addition.